-Some kami are very local and can be regarded as the spirit or genius of a particular place, but others represent major natural objects and processes, for example, Amaterasu Omikami, the Sun goddess.
+Some kami are very local and can be regarded as the spirit or genius of a particular place.
+Still, others represent primary natural objects and processes, for example, Amaterasu Omikami, the Sun goddess.
 Shintō also comprises most of the Japanese traditions and festivals (matsuri).

-After World War II, Shintō lost its status of national religion; most Shintō practices and teachings, once given a great deal of prominence during the war, are no longer taught nor practiced today and some remain largely as everyday activities like omikuji.
+After World War II, Shintō lost its status of a national religion; most Shintō practices and teachings, once given a great deal of prominence during the war, are no longer taught nor practised today, and some remain mainly as everyday activities like omikuji.

 - Definition of Shintō